How to Deal With Defamation on X (formerly Twitter) Featured Image

 By filing a defamation lawsuit, you can find out the identity of an anonymous defamer (with a John Doe lawsuit), obtain equitable relief like the removal of the unwanted content, and obtain damages for the harm caused to your reputation.

-For the sake of example, someone who retweets the defamatory statement, “John Doe grooms children he wants to date,” and adds the comment, “True!
+For the sake of example, someone who reposts the defamatory statement, “John Doe grooms children he wants to date,” and adds the comment, “True!
 John Doe groomed my friend when we were kids.” may be liable for defamation themselves.
 In such a case, you could potentially sue the person who made the original defamatory statement as well as the second person who embellished the lie.

 Avoid Responding Publicly

-The vast majority of the time, a public response to defamation on Twitter is ill-advised.
+The vast majority of the time, a public response to defamation on X is ill-advised.
 Not only does it give the defamer the attention they want, but it could also potentially damage the credibility of your case if you must go to court.

 Do Not Draw Unwanted Attention to the Matter